Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 • Anthrax.

-Among oncological diseases, one can list cancer of the kidneys, stomach and liver, lymphogranulomatosis, leukemia, cancer duodenum.
-Decoctions help to recover after chemical and radiotherapy.
+Among oncological diseases we can list cancer of the kidneys, stomach and liver, lymphogranulomatosis, leukemia, cancer duodenum.
+Decoctions help to recover after chemical and radiation therapy.

-But milkweed should be taken with caution.
-Juice burns very much, and its overdose threatens bloody diarrhea, vomiting, dizziness and fainting.
+But you should take milkweed with caution.
+The juice burns very much, and an overdose threatens bloody diarrhea, vomiting, dizziness and fainting.

-You should not be treated with the root during pregnancy, during breastfeeding and with individual rejection of the plant.
+You should not treat the root during pregnancy, during breastfeeding and with individual rejection of the plant.

 Genghis Khans of our time

-The legendary Genghis Khan could probably tell what power Pallas' spurge contains.
-The reviews of our contemporaries say that the root man is acting.
-Some especially brave men take the root and describe their condition.
+The legendary Genghis Khan could probably tell you what power Pallas’s spurge contains.
+Reviews from our contemporaries indicate that the root man is working.
+Some, especially brave men, take the root and describe their condition.

 • Some of them note an increase in the body's resistance to viral infections.